 A culvert runs alongside boundary 46, which is vulnerable to blockage by silt at the northern end (the bottom of the field).
-This will require clearance on an annual basis.
+This requires regular inspection and clearance, especially in periods of heavy rain.
 Debris also accumulates at the crossing from field 4 to field 5, on boundary 56.
 This accumulation results in flooding of the path, leading to excessive poaching of the ground by cattle.
 Again, annual clearance is required.